CSublow/milestone-project-2/README.md

 The no-js functionality is accomplished through a class on the body element called 'no-js', in combination with a <noscript> element containing the no JavaScript content.
 If a page loads with JavaScript enabled, the no-js class is removed and the <noscript> element is ignored, allowing the rest of the content to load as intended.
 Although using both may seem overkill, a combination of a no-js class and a <noscript> element was necessary to implement due to an issue with the loading overlay, which would display instead of the <noscript> content if no JavaScript was detected.

-The no JavaScript detection functionality was not considered during the design phase, so there is no wireframe
+The no JavaScript detection functionality was not considered needed during the design phase, so there is no wireframe for it.

 ### Header
 At the top of the app there is a header that serves as the main heading for the page.
 Earlier on in the development process the header used to contain some aesthetical chart icons rendered using the [Font Awesome](https://fontawesome.com/) toolkit.
+These are not present in the wireframes and were simply added during development as I thought they complimented the design.

-Although the icons were not nav links, during testing it was found that the icons could confuse users who mistook took the icons for link.
-It was thus decided to remove these icons from the current release.
+Although the icons were not nav links, during testing it was found that the icons could confuse users who mistook the icons for links.
+It was thus decided to remove these icons.

 The header is styled with Bootstrap navbar classes.
 The header is not however a navbar in the conventional sense, since it doesn’t contain links to other pages due to the SPA nature of the app.
 Although specifying this element as a <header> or <nav> makes no difference to the average user, a user using assistive technologies may become confused when accessing a <nav> element containing no links, thus it was considered better from an accessibility point of view to specify this element as <header>